 Malevolent Creation (1990-present): a Death Metal band from Buffalo, New York, USA.

-alevolent Creation relocated to California from Buffalo, N.Y. soon after their founding and secured a deal with 'R.C Records' under the management of Bret Hoffman (vocals), Phil Fasciana (guitar), Jeff Juskiewicz (guitar), Jason Blacowicz (bass) and Mark Simpson (drums).
+elocating to California from Buffalo, N.Y. soon after their founding, Malevolent Creation secured a deal with 'R.C Records' under the management of Bret Hoffman (vocals), Phil Fasciana (guitar), Jeff Juskiewicz (guitar), Jason Blacowicz (bass) and Mark Simpson (drums).

 Malevolent Creation's brand of death metal was a blistering ear shredding hurricane that would soon after their debut and sophomore efforts The Ten Commandments (1991) and Retribution (1992) attract the attention of 'Roadrunner Records' to release Stillborn (1993) featuring Job Rubin replacing Rob Barrett (ex-Solstice; guitar) who had joined with Alex Marquez (ex-Solstice; drums) who in turn had replaced Juskiewicz and Simpson respectively.